veronica-f-reyes/Zillow_Regression_Project/README.md

 - acquire.py
 - prepare.py
 - explore.py
-- Final_Notebook.ipynb
+- final_zillow_regression_project.ipynb

 You will also need your own env file with your data base credentials to connect to the SQL database containing Zillow data

 Instructions:
 - Read the README.md
-- Download the aquire.py, prepare.py, explore.py and Final_Notebook.ipynb files into your working directory, or clone this repository
+- Download the aquire.py, prepare.py, explore.py and final_zillow_regression_project.ipynb files into your working directory, or clone this repository
 - Add your own env file to your directory (user, password, host)
-- Run the Final_Notebook.ipynb
+- Run the final_zillow_regression_project.ipynb